beastlybeast/SignificantTrades/README.md

 5. Profit !

-## Installation Issues

-If you have installation issue related to lightweight-chart package please see [#84](/../../issues/84) and follow indications.

 ## Configuration

 SignificantTrades is now using Vue Cli which allows you to configure the client using .env file.